PansiluAW/wonderful-thambapanni/README.md

 # Wonderful Thambapanni - A Tourism Website
-## A website developed as a part of a courswork
+## A website developed as a part of a courswork, which focused on the wonderful tourism sector of Sri Lanka.

 ### Developed by,
 #### + Pansilu Wijesiri